roberto-butti/some-drops-of-php/src/content/docs/01-system/01-sys-phpversion.md

 It's also useful for checking if a specific extension is installed and retrieving its version.

-### Primary Use Cases
+### Primary use cases

-* Software Compatibility Checks
+* Software compatibility checks
-* Error Reporting and Logging
+* Error reporting and logging
-* Retrieving the Version of a Specific PHP Extension
+* Retrieving the version of a specific PHP extension

-## Syntax and Parameters
+## Syntax and parameters

 ```php
 $version = phpversion();